Access Privileges

 Server-Wide Settings

 These options may be set in a configuration file or on the command line.
-They override any per-user settings.
+They apply to all users unless overriden by an AuthFile record.

 GetOnly (-g)